Canga1/rentalflori/README.md

 # RentalFlori

 RentalFlori is a web application designed to simplify car rental services.
 It allows users to browse available vehicles, make rental reservations, and manage bookings efficiently.
 This project demonstrates a full-stack approach to developing a car rental service, featuring both frontend and backend functionality.
+You can view the live website here: https://rentalflori.com/#

 ## Project Description